AN/PEQ-15: Design details

 The Advanced Target Pointer/ Illuminator/ Aiming Light (ATPIAL) AN/PEQ-15 was designed and built as the next generation weapon-mountable IR laser/Illuminator after the AN/PEQ-2 and PEQ-4, and in 2003 it became the battlefield replacement for the AN/PEQ-2A which served US Military Forces and Law Enforcement Agencies for many years.
 The PEQ-15 is almost half the weight and size of its predecessor with the added functionality of a visible laser.
 The addition of the co-aligned and slaved visible laser is one of the key improvements of the ATPIAL over the PEQ-2, allowing for use without night vision devices.
 Because the lasers are co-aligned, the PEQ-15 has a single set of adjustment screws for windage and elevation, when zeroing one laser, it zeros both visible and IR.
 The addition of the visible laser allows a user to zero the PEQ-15 during the day without personnel needing any night vision/IR vision devices.

 For the US Marine Corps the PEQ-15 replaced the PEQ-2 on the M16 series service rifles, until the adoption of the H&K M27 IAR saw Corps change to the updated MIPIM AN/PEQ-16.
 The US Army regular forces are still issued the AN/PEQ-15 and the Ultra High Power LA-5C/PEQ variant remains listed on the SOPMOD phase II kit for SOF (Special Operations Forces).
 The Australian Army has since moved to the AN/PEQ-16 and is currently fielding the L3Harris Squad Rangefinder (SRF) to supplement squad (section) sized elements.

 The PEQ-15 has a low profile body, and midline offset laser diodes that allow it to be top mounted to a rifle (on to the top of the hand guard or receiver), without obstructing the view of modern optics, or the lasers being obstructed by the front sight posts of the M4, M16 or other AR-15 pattern rifles, whereby the lasers and illuminator pass either side of front sight post.
 The PEQ-15 has a rear-facing control dial, and battery compartment allowing users to control the functions of the PEQ from behind the rifle, and to replace the batteries of the unit without requiring the unit to be removed, potentially disturbing the zero of the lasers.
 Windage and Elevation are adjusted with low profile screws on the top and sides of the unit.
 Each adjustment produces a positive click.
 The adjustment requires tooling to adjust windage/elevation and the low-profile design keeps the adjustment points from catching in the field.
 The PEQ-15A DBAL-A2 variant has forward facing battery compartment, with the rear of the unit being taken up with two function dials that face the user, with dials for power, and laser selection on each.
-The main functions of the functions of the PEQ-15 are:
+The main functions of the PEQ-15 are: